28 Oct Insurance Benefit Questions for Midwifery Care

 Sometimes the insurance company can’t see if the family has one of these, but sometimes the account is connected to the plan.
 It is a great option for paying for midwifery care.

 Always ask in a way that does not make them want to red flag the account.
 Don’t say “I’m planning a home birth, is that covered?”
-Do say, “I am still considering my birth options, and are deciding between a hospital birth and a home birth.
+Do say, “I am still considering my birth options, and am deciding between a hospital birth and a home birth.
 Would the professional delivery fee be covered in the home setting, or only in a hospital?”
-Some plans don’t want to pay for any services even related to a home birth, so if they know you are planning a home birth, they won’t pay for prenatal care that would otherwise be covered.
+If you’re told home birth is not covered, you could ask “If I see the provider in office for prenatal and postpartum care, are office visits covered?” and then ask for details on your in office coverage.
+Again you don’t need to say that you’re planning a home birth, but you could ask the representative to search your policy for any language about home birth, under maternity and under exclusions.

 Often all of the major hospitals in the Twin Cities are in-network, however, it is still good to ask.
 Some plans have very limited coverage, for example if you are employed in a health system, and then only the hospitals in that health system are in network.
 Ask to see if your closest and preferred hospitals are in network in case of transfer.